ghga-de/docs.ghga.de/user_docs/user_stories/submission/dpc_preparation.md

 ### Details on Signing Procedure

 - The signing can be carried out either using "wet ink" or a qualified electronic signature:
-      - For wet ink signing (preferred), submit two physical copies of the signed contract should be sent to GHGA Central to the following adress:
+      - For wet ink signing (preferred), submit two physical copies of the signed contract to GHGA Central using the following address:

             DKFZ Heidelberg
             GHGA (German Human Genome-Phenome Archive) - W620